TheOdinProject/curriculum/foundations/html_css/css-foundations.md

     We haven't covered how to use a custom font for the `font-family` property yet, so for now take a look at [CSS Fonts](https://www.w3schools.com/Css/css_font.asp) for a list of generic font families to use, and [CSS Web Safe Fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for a list of fonts that are web safe.
 Web safe means that these are fonts that are installed on basically every computer or device (but be sure to still include a generic font family as a fallback).

 ### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

 * What are the main differences between external, internal, and inline CSS?
 * What is the syntax for class and ID selectors?
 * How would you apply a single rule to two different selectors?